surya-murugan-ai/linkedin-profile-finder/README.md

 3. **Browser crashes**
    - Close other Chrome instances
    - Restart the script
+   - Try the Chromium version for better stability

 4. **Slow performance**
+   - Use the Fast version for quicker results
    - Reduce `--max-results` value
    - Increase `--sleep` delay

+5. **API not responding**
+   - Check if the server is running: `curl http://localhost:8000/health`
+   - Check server logs for error messages
+   - Verify Chrome installation

 ### Debug Mode